 The Board of Directors of your Company periodically assesses the risk in the internaland external business environment and takes necessary steps to mitigate the said risks.The Company has an adequate risk management plan in place which is reviewed at regularintervals by the Board.

-The Company has adopted a Whistle Blower Policy to provide a formal vigil mechanism tothe directors and employees to report their concerns about unethical behaviour actual orsuspected fraud or violation of the Company's code of conduct or ethics policy.
-The policyprovides for adequate safeguards against victimization of employees who avail of themechanism and also provides for direct access to the Chairperson of the Audit Committee.It is affirmed that no personnel of the Company has been denied access to the AuditCommittee.
+The Company has adopted a Whistle Blower Policy to provide a formal vigil mechanism tothe directors and employees to report their concerns about unethical behavior actual orsuspected fraud or violation of the Company s Code of Conduct or Ethics Policy.
+The policyprovides for adequate safeguards against victimization of employees who avail of themechanism and also provides for direct access to the Chairperson of the Audit Committee.It is affirmed that no personnel of the Company have been denied access to the AuditCommittee.

-CONSERVATION OF ENERGY TECHNOLOGYABSORPTION & FOREIGN EXCHANGE
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION & FOREIGN EXCHANGE EARNINGSAND OUTGO:

 The details of conservation of energy technology absorption foreign exchange earningsand outgo are as follows: